Dating in your 20’s means that you relive Halloween year round because there are literally ghosts and zombies crossing your path at every turn.

-I would love to believe people have truly positive intent in life (maybe idealistic) and if someone comes back from the dating dead then maybe they are worth a second chance.
-Now obviously, this is totally circumstantial and if someone ghosted you in a horrible way, drop that dude.
+I would love to believe people have truly positive intent in life (maybe idealistic).
+If someone comes back from the dating dead then maybe they are worth a second chance.
+Now obviously, this is totally circumstantial.
+If someone ghosted you in a horrible way, drop that dude.
 That being said, if someone comes back with a genuine apology and appears to change (and proves themselves over time), maybe they are a cat living their second life and not a total zombie.
 But don’t give them nine lives.
 Just don’t.

 If you’re picking up breadcrumbs…

 Finally, and probably worst of all… you could be picking up breadcrumbs from the significant other you are dating.
-This means he/she is literally leaving you tidbits of hope here and there so
+This means he/she is literally leaving you tidbits of hope here and there.
+This is so

 you can plan your future together you think there is a chance you might end up being official one day.
 The reality is, if someone is leaving you breadcrumbs, he/she is simply just stringing you along.

-It’s important to take your “love blinders” off and make sure you are happy with the person you are dating more often than you are not.
-If you are worrying in between the time and then you hear them say “I really like you” once in a blue moon, they probably don’t truly love you.
+It’s important to take your “love blinders” off.
+Make sure you are happy with the person you are dating more often than you are not.
+If you are worrying in between the time, or you hear them say “I really like you” once in a blue moon, they probably don’t truly love you.
 Or they do – and they just don’t know how to treat you.
 Watch out for these breadcrumbs and only let the most genuine of men into your life.

 Having any of these things happen to you is not fun.
 In the past, when you went to describe this to your friends, it would be hard to sympathize because you weren’t “officially” dating.
 Now, those moments are over.
 Sympathy galore.
 Pity parties can begin.